Syed Bashar, entrepreneur: »Visiting Slovenia is something I definitely recommend to everyone!«

 What would a definition of a »five star experience« mean for you and do you have a favorite one in Slovenia?

 I don’t really care for five star experiences.
-I care for meaningful, memorable, unqiue experiences.
-I am sure some of our lives bestest moments are the simplest ones.
+It’s more important to have meaningful, memorable, unqiue experiences.
+Some of our lives bestest moments are the simplest ones.
 For many it’s holding their children’s hand and going for a walk, for some it’s riding their bike in the mountains, for some it’s just walking on simple fall leaves … I think an experience which makes you smile or makes you happy and satisfied is a great example of a 5 star experience.
 It’s never about the fancy or shiny stuff that you have at an experience or anything like that.

 Hi Luka is a smart platform which helps connect tourists with locals.
 It presents all Slovenian regions and their nature, society, culture and tourist potential to the wider world of tourists visiting Slovenia.